Diastasis Recti: Part 2

 HOW TO TELL IF YOU NEED FURTHER INTERVENTION

-A true DR is when the abdomen is like a pool of thinned and soft belly tissue—there’s almost no response even at the mom’s very best effort.
+A true Diastasis Recti is when the abdomen is like a pool of thinned and soft belly tissue—there’s almost no response even at the mom’s very best effort.
 In these cases, I refer moms to a very specialized pelvic PT for manual, visceral manipulation.
 This is because, the loss of the front core muscles will have also resulted in extreme weakness and tension in the back, pelvic floor, and hip-stabilizing muscles, requiring manual release, visceral movement, and often organ realignment prior to a mom’s ability to begin isolating, feeling, and engaging her transverse abdominals (TVA).

 In these cases, there are common symptoms that accompany the DR such as stress incontinence, back pain, hunched shoulders and “stuck ribs.”
 The term, stuck ribs, is used to explain how a widened diaphragm and ribcage are unresponsive when asked to expand and contract 3-dimensionally.